Bastianro/ai-workshop-hhz/Guidelines/bucket_troubleshooting/README.md

 ## How to solve the error "There are no files in this bucket" in the Neural Network Modeler tutorial?

-_This question regards the optional exercise "Neural Network Modeler". _
+_This question regards the optional exercise "Neural Network Modeler"_.

 We received an error "There are no files in this bucket", when following the tutorial at Step 2, 4. d - even though the files were in the bucket.
 (Side note: Neural Network Modeler is in beta mode)